bstiffler582/NEM_2024_SDT/lab_git_jenkins.md

 AssertEquals(bExpected, bResult, 'Recipe validation failed');
 Execute := TRUE;
 ```
-We will not override any other properties or methods from the base type.
+We will not override any other properties or methods from the base type, so delete the rest of the properties to avoid an error.

 We can now use this block to test multiple recipe validation scenarios.
 Set this up in `MAIN` to account for just a few different cases:
 ```js